 Ishita Singhal originally studied Information Technology before deciding to pursue a career she was truly passionate about.
-In October 2017, she graduated with a Bachelor of Midwifery from CDU and couldn’t be happier with her decision.
+After graduating with a Bachelor of Midwifery from CDU, she couldn’t be happier with her decision.

 We asked Ishita about what motivated her to follow her study goals, as well as her experiences as a CDU student and the challenges she faced along the way to become a midwife.

 I wanted to do something that embodied who I am